Inducido/storage.js/README.md

 storage.js
 ==========

-A simple wrapper for localStorage access, with an in-memory object fallback if not present.
-And to sessionStorage as well (This was my initial need, and I did not find dedicated & small lib, so here it is).
+A simple wrapper for **localStorage** access, with an in-memory object fallback if not present.

+And to **sessionStorage** as well (This was my initial need, and I did not find dedicated and small lib, so here it is).

 The smallest existing library, to do basics with web storage (data or objects): 263 bytes